-The all-white kitchen – cabinets, back splash, counters – set the style for the first decade of the 21st century.
+The all white kitchen trend – cabinets, back splash, counters – set the style for the first decade of the 21st century.
 It’s the “manor house” look modernized and marketed by English kitchen designer Christopher Peacock [above], which draws directly from English kitchens of 100 years earlier.
 Usually described as “classic,” “timeless,” or “elegant,” it crawled from Carrara marble counters and white subway tile, to Calacatta d’oro marble counters and matching back splashes, but not much further in 10 years.

 It’s lovely, well defined, neutral and easy to replicate but like anything repeated over and over again, it feels worn out.
 That’s why I believe the decade-long all-white kitchen trend is over.
 Going forward some new non-neutral element — bold pops of color look freshest — or something to move white into the background — is needed.
 Here’s what looks newer to me.